Rigo Tovar: Biography

-Personal life

 On March 27, 2005, just days shy of his 59th birthday, Tovar died from diabetic complications leading to cardio-respiratory failure.
 His funeral was held behind closed doors in a notable funeral home located in Mexico City, but fans and some members of his large family entered the funeral service by force.
 Tovar was cremated and his ashes were thrown onto one of Matamoros' beaches per his wishes.

 Legacy

 In honor of his legacy, Tovar's hometown of Matamoros, Tamaulipas renamed a main avenue located in the northwest part of the city, Avenida Rigo Tovar.